Empirically Constraining the Spectra of Stellar Surface Features Using Time-Resolved Spectroscopy: Generating Synthetic Data

-In this section we present the forward model used to generate synthetic time- and wavelength-dependent observations of an heterogeneous stellar surface.
-These synthetic observations are generated using a grid-based stellar surface model, which consists of a star (described by its rotation period and rotation axis orientation) as well as a list of heterogeneities, which are each described by a latitude, longitude, radius, and temperature.
+In this section we present the forward model used to generate synthetic time- and wavelength-dependent observations of a heterogeneous stellar surface, which uses a grid-based stellar surface \R{framework} on which we \R{add} circular heterogeneities (each described by a latitude, longitude, radius, and temperature) representing circular spots and faculae \citep{montalto:2014}.
+This is forward model is built upon the model used in \citet{gunther:2022} to simulate the interactions of a heterogeneous star with a debris disk.
+A graphical depiction is show\R{n} in \autoref{fig:spot_schematic}.